khadija20001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state this script redirect the output of the ls -la command to ls_cwd_content file.

-9-duplicate_last_line is a script that
+9-duplicate_last_line is a script that duplicates the last line of the file iacta.

+10-no_more_js is a script that deletes all the regular files (not the directories) with a .js .

-11-directories is a a script that counts the number of directories and sub-directories in the current directory.
+11-directories is a script that counts the number of directories and sub-directories in the current directory.

+12-newest_files is a script that displays the 10 newest files in the current directory.